Lihat Artikel Lainnya

 We understand that you must have questions regarding the difference between general accounting and construction accounting.
 What is the difference between the two?
 Isn’t everything the same in the world of accounting because it meets with the calculation of numbers?

 One of the differences between general accounting and accounting for construction lies in the way costs and revenues are managed.
 In general accounting, the recording of transactions is done periodically, such as monthly or annually.
-Meanwhile, construction accounting manages finances based on individual projects.
+Meanwhile, construction project accounting manages finances based on individual projects.

 Budget management in accounting for construction is also much more complex.
 Calculations in construction involve many variables, such as material prices, labor costs, and design changes.
 Therefore, construction accounting requires more detailed cost monitoring.
 On the other hand, general accounting does not require the same level of detail in recording day-to-day operational costs.